Gardening

 Crop Rotation and Companion Planting

-Rotating crops prevents soil depletion, while companion planting helps deter pests naturally.
-For example, in New Zealand, plant basil alongside tomatoes or marigolds as pest deterrents.
+Rotating crops prevents soil depletion, and companion planting deters pests naturally.
+For example:

 Mulching and Weed Control